Sep Ruf: Early career

-He studied architecture and city planning at the Technical University Munich from 1926 until 1931.
+He studied architecture and city planning at the Technical University of Munich from 1926 until 1931.
 Then he opened his own bureau.
 One year later his brother spent a year in his bureau before he opened his own.
 Ruf began to build houses for doctors, actors and manufacturers and they loved his light and bright buildings.
 In 1933, when he was 23 years old, he built a flat-roof house for Karl Schwend in Munich and was cautioned from the new authorities, because from 1933 on the building of a flat-roof house was forbidden.
 He continued building houses and now he had to build them with pitched roofs, but the interior did not change and was still bright and had wide rooms and large windows.
 From 1936-1938 he was ordered to build parts of the Werdenfels and the Kemmel barracks in Murnau, after the war they were used by the US army and German troops.
 As soon as possible he went back to the building of private houses.
 In 1939 Ruf had to go to war.
 From 1940 to 1942 he was allowed to stay at home because he worked as an independent architect with the family of Hugo Junkers.
 From 1934 to 1936, one year before his death, Junkers had allowed the 26-year-old architect to build an estate for his workers in Grünwald, Bavaria.
 Hugo Junkers, who had lost nearly all of his inventions and his factory in Dessau to the new authorities and now lived near Munich under surveillance, now did research for metal-housing.
 In 1942 Ruf had to go to the Russian front and after the war had ended, he went back to Germany by foot and directly began his work of rebuilding Germany with the Church Christkönig in Munich.